 Bernie Sanders and other top Democrats have made drug pricing a hot topic in US politics, especially with the election coming up next year.
-As such, there have been a flurry of bills and solutions to the perceived problem – and Drug Importation may become a reality sooner rather than later.
+As such, there has been a flurry of bills and solutions to the perceived problem – and Drug Importation may become a reality sooner rather than later.

 Canadian Drug Importation

 Generic drug pricing has had a rough few years – the consolidation of customers, a price-fixing scandal, and an effort by the FDA to fast-track approvals.
 Canadian drug importation, however, may be a blessing in disguise.
 We first covered drug importation a year ago when Vermont was looking to pass SB 175, a formal plan to import pharmaceuticals from Canada.
-Since then, the Florida submitted their Canadian Prescription Drug Importation Concept Paper to the HHS paving the way for the state to start buying drug products abroad.
+Since then, Florida submitted their Canadian Prescription Drug Importation Concept Paper to the HHS, paving the way for the state to start buying drug products abroad.

 Most recently, the Trump Administration cancelled stakeholder meetings that were planned for early January, saying that the Administration had “concluded review” on the proposed draft rule and guidance.
 It is an ominous signal for many segments of the industry.